Variational Mixture of Graph Neural Experts for Alzheimer's Disease Recognition across Frequency Bands in EEG Brain Networks: Experiments

 \subsubsection{Single-Expert and Full-Expert Ablation}

 In this section, we observe that flexible prior gating facilitates optimal allocation of frequency band expert outputs.
-In the experiments presented in Table~\ref{table:MoE_comparision}, we compare the Single-Expert (S-E) model, which uses only a single frequency band expert, with the Full-Expert (VMoGE) model, which integrates all frequency bands.
+In the experiments presented in Table.~\ref{table:MoE_comparision}, we compare the Single-Expert (S-E) model, which uses only a single frequency band expert, with the Full-Expert (VMoGE) model, which integrates all frequency bands.
 In the Open AD, the performance of S-E models varied substantially across frequency bands.
 For example, $\delta$ (AUC = 0.85) and $\theta$ (AUC = 0.89) showed advantages in the HC vs AD task, while $\alpha$ achieved the highest accuracy in the FTD vs AD task (ACC = 0.74).
 In contrast, $\beta$ generally underperformed, suggesting that high-frequency activity alone is insufficient for robust classification.
-In the Session-based dataset, the $\alpha$ band performed best in HC vs AD (AUC = 0.82), but overall accuracies were low and task-dependent fluctuations indicated the limitations of single-band experts in heterogeneous clinical data.
+In the Session-based dataset, the $\alpha$ band performed best in CDR=0 vs CDR=2 (AUC = 0.82), but overall accuracies were low and task-dependent fluctuations indicated the limitations of single-band experts in heterogeneous clinical data.

-By contrast, VMoGE exhibited more stable and superior performance across both datasets.
+By contrast, VMoGE demonstrated overall stable and competitive performance across both datasets.
 In the Open AD dataset, it achieved the best results in HC vs AD (AUC = 0.92, ACC = 0.78) and maintained strong performance in FTD vs AD (AUC = 0.87).
-In the Session-based AD, VMoGE produced balanced outcomes (AUC = 0.69, 0.72, and 0.68, ACC $\approx$ 0.60), demonstrating robustness against heterogeneous and small sample EEG data size.
+On the Session-based dataset, VMoGE achieved balanced results across the three CDR staging tasks, with AUCs of 0.69 (CDR=0 vs 1), and 0.68 (CDR=1 vs 2), demonstrating robustness against heterogeneous and limited-sample EEG settings.